Who is Antony Micallef?

 His heavily laden, texture-rich canvases are reminiscent of artists as diverse as Auerbach, Kossoff, the White Russian-French painter Chaim Soutine and the British painter Walter Sickert, whose works explore and ultimately foreground the pure materiality of the medium of paint.
 All these artists are united by the desire to exploit the expressive possibilities of oil paint, with the emotional power of material form on canvas seen as an end in itself.
 For Micallef, painting takes on traits of a violent struggle in which the paint is thrown onto and knocked off the canvas.

-In the current anniversary show, the two earlier works "Peacekeeper" and "Friendly Fire" are on display in the basement.
-On the ground floor, among other things, an oil painting from the series "Raw Intent" can be admired.
+In the anniversary show "25 Years" (06.10.2022-10.09.2023), the two earlier works "Peacekeeper" and "Friendly Fire" by Micallef were exhibited in the basement.
+On the ground floor, among other things, an oil painting from the series "Raw Intent" could be admired.